By Damon Krane

 “Old Radicals” and “Flying Paper” are testaments to the film festival’s achievements and sure to make for an evening that’s uniquely informative, inspiring and entertaining.
 Do you really have something better to do tonight?

-Editor’s (Athens News) note: Damon Krane is an Atlanta-based freelance journalist and grassroots organizer.
+Editor’s (Athens News) note: Damon Krane is a freelance journalist and grassroots organizer.
 He lived in Athens from 1999 through 2009, during which time he worked as a weekly columnist for The Post, a freelance reporter for The Athens NEWS and editor of The InterActivist magazine.
 More of his writing can be found at www.damonkrane.com